Additive codes attaining the Griesmer bound: Preliminaries

 \begin{lemma} We have

 where the right hand side is an integer iff $s$ is divisible by $[r-h]_q/[\gcd(r,h)]_q$.
 In the case of equality each point is contained in exactly $\mu=\tfrac{[h]_q\cdot s}{[r-h]_q}$ elements. \end{lemma} \begin{proof} Let $\cS$ be a faithful projective $h-(n,r,s)_q$ system with $n=n_q(r,h;s)$.
 Since each element $S\in\cS$ is contained in $[r-h]_q$ hyperplanes and there are $[r]_q$ hyperplanes in total, we conclude $n\le \tfrac{[r]_q\cdot s}{[r-h]_q}$.
 From Equation~(\ref{eq_gcd}) we conclude $\gcd([r]_q,[r-h]_q)=[\gcd(r,h)]_q$, so that the right hand side of Inequality~(\ref{ie_one_weight_bound}) is an integer iff $s$ is divisible by $[r-h]_q/[\gcd(r,h)]_q$.
 If $n=\tfrac{[r]_q\cdot s}{[r-h]_q}$, then each hyperplane contains exactly $s$ elements from $\cS$, so that each point is contained in the same number $\mu$ of elements by duality.
 Thus, we have $\mu=n\cdot [h]_q/[r]_q=\tfrac{[h]_q\cdot s}{[r-h]_q}$. \end{proof} We remark that the Griesmer upper bound is always as least as good as this explicit upper bound and both coincide iff the right hand side of Inequality~(\ref{ie_one_weight_bound}) is an integer.
 Of course this bound is known, see e.g.\ \cite[Proof of Theorem 9]{ball2024additive}.
 If we know that a given projective system is unfaithful, then we can typically improve the stated upper bound a bit, see e.g.\ the proof of Lemma~\ref{coding_bound_improved_e1}.
+Via Theorem~\ref{thm_connection} we conclude that Inequality~(\ref{ie_one_weight_bound}) is equivalent to Inequality~(\ref{ie_direct_upper_bound_approximation}).

 By projection through a subspace $K$ instead of a point $P$ we can improve Lemma~\ref{lemma_projection}. \begin{lemma} (Cf.~\cite[Proposition 1]{bierbrauer2009short}) Let $\cS$ be a projective $h-(n,r,s)_q$ system and $K$ be an $r'$-space in $\PG(r-1,q)$ containing $s'$ elements from $\cS$.
 Then, projection through $K$ yields a projective $h-(n-s',r-r',s-s')_q$ system $\cS'$. \end{lemma} Via this projection we essentially just look at all hyperplanes that contain $K$ and can obtain general upper bounds by choosing a suitable subspace $K$.